kalxas/rasdaman/doc/main/02_inst-guide.rst

 by default this is ``$RMANHOME/share/rasdaman/war``.

 To implement the geo semantics, petascope uses a relational database for the geo-related metadata.
-Currently, PostgreSQL and HSQLDB are supported.
+Currently, PostgreSQL and H2 / HSQLDB are supported.

+**PostgreSQL**

 To set up PostgreSQL for use by petascope:

 1. If postgres has not been initialized yet: ::